jbopp/pypmj/projects/scattering/mie/mie2D_post_processes/README.md

 # Description

-The **mie2D-project** is the default test example of jcmpython.
+The **mie2D-project** is the default test example of pypmj.
 It is also used as the example project in the [online JCMsuite python tutorial][JCMtutorial].
 It describes the light scattering off an infinite glass rod The surroundings consist of air.
 The incoming light field has a vacuum wavelength of